Non-loose torus knots: Tight contact structures on torus knot complements

-We now show that $(C,\xi_k')$ remains tight after one adds convex Giroux torsion.
-To this end, let $(C_+,\xi)$ be the contact structure on the complement of the maximal Thurston-Bennequin invariant representative of Legendrian $(p,|q|)$--torus knot in $(S^3,\xi_{std})$.
-Then $(C_+,\xi)$ is universally tight and it remains tight after convex Giroux torsion is added, see \cite{EtnyreVelaVick10}.
+We now show that $(C,\xi_k')$ remains tight after one adds convex torsion.
+To this end, let $(C_+,\xi)$ be the contact structure on the complement of the unique Legendrian representative of the $(p,|q|)$-torus knot in $(S^3,\xi_{std})$ with maximal Thurston-Bennequin invariant.
+Then $(C_+,\xi)$ is universally tight and it remains tight after convex torsion is added, see \cite{EtnyreVelaVick10}.
 Moreover, its $|pq|$-fold cover $\widetilde C_+\cong S^1\times \Sigma$ is also foliated by Legendrian curves with twisting $-(p+|q|)$.
 There is a further cover of $\widetilde C_+$ and $\widetilde C$ such that they are both $S^1\times \Sigma$ and both foliated by Legendrian curves with the same twisting number.
 This implies that the contact structures on this common cover are isotopic (notice that one may cut $S^1\times \Sigma$ open along some annuli to get a contact structure on a solid torus with a unique contact structure, see the proof of \cite[Lemma~3.3]{EtnyreLaFountainTosun12}).
 Now if one adds a basic slice to $(C,\xi_k')$ and an appropriate contact structure on $T^2\times [0,1]$ to $(C_+,\xi)$, then when pulled back to the common cover, the contact structures will again be the same and hence $(C,\xi_k')$ with a basic slice attached will be universally tight.
-Since a basic slice is rotative, we can apply \cite[Theorem 4.7]{HondaKazezMatic02}) and say that adding convex Giroux torsion to $(C,\xi_k')$ results in a universally tight contact structure. \end{proof}
+Since a basic slice is rotative, we can apply \cite[Theorem 4.7]{HondaKazezMatic02}) and say that adding convex torsion to $(C,\xi_k')$ results in a universally tight contact structure. \end{proof}